-This club teaches advanced Scratch games design coding, how to build a website using professional hand coded methods (html and CSS), and how to originate, edit and integrate digital media such as games, images, sound and video.
+This club teaches advanced Scratch games programming, how to build a website using professional hand coded methods (html and CSS), and how to originate, edit and integrate digital media such as games, images, sound and video.

 Every term is different

 Each term we explore different techniques and skills to excite and motivate our students.
 Your child will be engaged, educated and entertained.